 For example, if you plug in Washington (20001), you’ll get a full breakdown of the primary types of people living in that area.
 It’s a pretty cool and easy-to-use tool.

 Once you’ve found that perfect neighborhood, you’ll still need to make sure you can get to work in a reasonable time.

 Let’s discuss commuting in DC.

 Washington is notorious for horrible car traffic.
-DC drivers spend more than three days out of every 365 caught in traffic.
+DC drivers spend almost 2 days a year sitting in traffic.